Hot Wire CNC flying wing build details

 Here’s the setting from Profili2 Pro.
 This software has now been replaced by DevWing Foam which I have upgraded to and will update the page and have a video tutorial

-Once you’ve cut the wing then you need to trim the root and tip to the correct angles.
+Once you’ve cut the wing trim the root and tip to the correct angles.
 Check my video https://youtu.be/_UFOHJPlza8 it explains the process and will save wasting a lot of foam.

 Here’s the placement of the 3mm carbon rods.
-I use a Dremel with tile attachment to cut a slot and filled them with lightweight filler.
+I used a Dremel with tile attachment to cut a slot and filled it with lightweight filler.

 ymf-spars